WayneOuyang/SmartBulter/index.md

-## Hi, I am Mike, a AI powered butler
+## Hi, I am Mike, a AI powered intelligent butler

-You can use the [editor on GitHub](https://github.com/WayneOuyang/SmartBulter/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I help all kinds of bussiness owner to make optimal decisions based on massive structure and non-structure data.
+Bussiness owners can give me their preferences.
+Based on this preferences, I can assist them by generating daily advices as how to run their small, mediam or even large size bussiness more efficently and profitably.

 ### Markdown